When it comes to providing opportunities to people with disabilities, Westchester County is committed to doing everything it can.

 The county offers a travel training program that teaches people with developmental disabilities to use the regular Bee-Line buses along with a reduced fare fee structure for those who qualify.
-The Office for the Disabled received Westchester Arc's 2011 Public Partnership Award for professionalism in running the county's ParaTransit system.
+The Office for People with Disabilities received Westchester Arc's 2011 Public Partnership Award for professionalism in running the county's ParaTransit system.
 ParaTransit is key in making Westchester accessible to so many of our citizens with disabilities.

 Special needs registry